hpssjellis/deeplearnjs-javascript-examples/Unordered-javascript-examples/deeplearnjs-examples/mymodel2/README.md

 Ideally I would like to make a single function that loads the original MNIST dataset and possibly a different function that loads the CSV version of the MINST dataset.
 That would make this program a viable teaching framework for Javascript programmers that are not Machine Learning experts.

+The files are fairly easy to understand. myModel.html is the entry point.
+It calls myMnist.js which calls the JSON file model-builder-datasets-config.json which identifies the two MNIST files mnist_images.png and mnist_labels_uint8 files.

 Any help will be mentioned in the credits for the final youtube video tutorial.